 The French Regent Philippe II of Orleans, for which it is named, acquired the 140.6-carat cursed diamond.
 Like many important jewels of the era, it disappeared during the French Revolution and finally resurfaced on Napoleon I’s sword (that must have been a heavy weapon).
 The curse followed the emperor: After he lost the Battle of Waterloo, he was exiled and isolated on a tiny island in the South Atlantic where he died at age 51.

 The story goes if the Moon of Baroda diamond crosses the sea or ocean, it will bring bad luck to its owner.
 Sadly, the rumors appear to be true.

-	Originally discovered about 500 years ago in India’s Golconda region, the fancy yellow diamond was shaped into a 24.04 carat pear-shaped stone.
-For centuries, it was held by the Gaekwads of Baroda, a royal Indian dynasty who ruled much of the western country for some 200 years.
+Originally discovered about 500 years ago in India’s Golconda region, the fancy yellow diamond was shaped into a 24.04-carat pear-shaped stone.
+For centuries, it was held by the Gaekwads of Baroda, a royal Indian dynasty that ruled much of the western country for some 200 years.

 In the mid-1700s, it was briefly owned by the Empress Marie Thérèse of Austria, the mother of the ill-fated Marie Antoinette.
 After her death, it was returned to the Gaekwad family.
 Some believe her demise was because of the cursed diamond crossing the sea.

 In 1953, the Moon of Baroda was purchased by Meyer Rosenbaum of Meyer Jewelry Company in Detroit.
 A clever marketing man, he placed the exceptional diamond on a leather cord (a rebellious move at the time) and offered it to Marilyn Monroe to wear while filming the 1953 movie Gentlemen Prefer Blondes.
 The blond bombshell made the diamond famous.
 But that same year, Monroe’s career and personal life took a downward spiral.